Day 166

 2 Samuel 24

-Is anyone else confused by the census?
+Is anyone else confused about the census?

 Verse of the Day